csci104/site/_includes/writeups/rushhour.md

 You can crowd source the output of your A* solutions on various boards and how many expansions were required.
 But for the basic boards it should be easy enough to verify the solution.

-#### Related Videos

-A video overview of some of the relevant object/class relationships and how the A* algorithm works **[is available here](https://ee.usc.edu/~redekopp/Streaming/cs104/20221/cs104-sp22-hw3-rh-expl/cs104-sp22-hw3-rh-expl.html)**.